What to Know

 Image courtesy of Apple.com

 The AirPods Pro 2 charging case can be used with wireless chargers and MagSafe-compatible chargers.
-There's a Lightning connector on the bottom of the case for plug-in charging.
+For the 2022 model, there's a Lightning connector on the bottom of the case, and for the 2023 model, you'll have a USB-C connector for plug-in charging.
 New features of the AirPods Pro 2 case include a lanyard loop on the side and an external speaker on the bottom of the case to indicate charging and battery level.
 The status light is on the front of the case, and the serial number is on the underside of the case lid.
+The only difference between the 2022 and 2023 AirPods Pro 2 is that the newer model uses a USB-C connector instead of a Lightning connector.

 AirPods 1st Generation or AirPods 2nd Generation